Updated: Jun 1

 I sat at the bar, ordered a glass of white wine, and smiled at how wonderful the “tapas style” service was (my drink came with bar snacks and bruschetta).
 Soon after I finished, a group standing behind me began chatting with me.
 They asked where I was from and if I was alone and quickly invited me to be in their company that night.
 We ordered another round and I was introduced to the group, two women in their late twenties/early thirties and two men in their early 50s.
 Marco, Rojas, Marika, and Eneda.
 One of the women used to work as a barista where the guys were regulars and they had become good friends over time.
 Marco mentioned they were heading to a restaurant afterwards and I noticed everyone was drinking faster than usual.
 I sipped mine slowly since I’d probably just be hanging out at the bar a bit longer then going home for a good night’s rest before my trip to Bologna the next day.
 Yet, they started acting like they were waiting for me to finish and I had to clarify, “Oh, you want me to come with you to dinner?”
 It felt awkward, like I was inviting myself to crash their dinner.
 But their reaction was more like “Well of course!
 Only if you want to.”

-Now, it might sound strange to you that I would just up and go with this group of strangers, but in the context of Italian culture, it’s just no big deal.
+Now, it might sound strange to you that I would just up and go with this group of strangers, but in the context of Italian culture, it’s really no big deal.
+(And I should mention here that I employ many personal safety strategies no matter how nice the people seem.
+If you're traveling solo, I highly recommend picking up a copy of The ULTIMATE Guide for the Solo Woman in Italy where I've written all my tips for staying safe and experiencing Italy like a local!)
 We arrived at a restaurant with an extravagant entrance already decorated for Christmas (it was October), with faux fur draped over the walls to create a sort of wooded Renaissance village atmosphere.
 They warned me that this restaurant has enormous portions and, with a serious edge, we discussed what we would order from the paper menu that had been printed specifically for that evening.

 Eneda, the former barista, selected a red wine for the table and we ate.
 First, a plate of regional gorgonzola cheese decorated with cherry tomatoes, lettuce, grapes, and walnuts.
 Then, a bruschetta topped with alice, or anchovies.
 The men shared a tagliatta di maiale, a thick slice of grilled pork with potatoes.
 Eneda ordered the northern Italian equivalent of schnitzel.
 And Marika and I each had our own plate of, you guessed it, donkey.
 To be more specific it’s stracotto d’asino, a local Mantovese specialty that features perfect, al dente pasta with hearty chunks of slow-cooked donkey.